reactjs/react.dev/src/content/community/contributing/how-to-contribute.md

 9. Run the Flow typechecks (`yarn flow`).
 10. If you haven’t already, complete the [Contributor License Agreement](https://code.facebook.com/cla) (CLA).

-## Contributor License Agreement (CLA) {/*contributor-license-agreement*/}
+## Contributor License Agreement (CLA) {/*contributor-license-agreement-cla*/}
 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once, so if you’ve done this for another Facebook open source project, you’re good to go.
+You only need to do this once, so if you’ve done this for another Meta open source project, you’re good to go.
 If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.

 **[Complete your CLA here.](https://code.facebook.com/cla)**